Meet the Festival Orchestra Musicians

 Principal Clarinet

-Ricardo Morales, Principal Clarinet (March), serves as Principal of the Philadelphia Orchestra.
+Ricardo Morales, Principal Clarinet, serves as Principal of the Philadelphia Orchestra.
 Previously Principal Clarinet of the Metropolitan Opera Orchestra and the Florida Symphony, he has been Guest Principal of the Chicago Symphony, the New York Philharmonic, and the Berlin Philharmonic.
 Mr. Morales has been a featured soloist with many orchestras, among them, Philadelphia, the Metropolitan Opera, Chicago Symphony, Cincinnati Symphony, and Indianapolis Symphony.
 An active chamber musician, he has performed widely, including the MET Chamber Ensemble series, Philadelphia Chamber Music Society, and at chamber music festivals in Santa Fe and Saratoga.
 Following studies at the Cincinnati Conservatory, Mr. Morales received his Artist Diploma from Indiana University.
 He serves on the faculties of The Juilliard School, Temple University, and the Curtis Institute of Music.
-This is his sixth year at Arizona Musicfest.
+This is his seventh year at Arizona Musicfest.

 Steve Hanusofski